zigzap/zap/README.md

 The following only shows the GET functionality implemented on both the `/user/` and the `/list` endpoints.
-See [endpoints](examples/endpoints/) for a complete example, including a HTML + JavaScript frontend.
+See [endpoints](examples/endpoints/) for a complete example, including an HTML + JavaScript frontend.

 [`main.zig`](examples/endpoints/main.zig):